IkBenDeSjaak/ikbendesjaak.nl/blogs/solve-rukibs-cube.md

 ![Cube for illustration on how to perform RURURU2RU algorithm](/images/rubiks/rururu2ru.svg)

-If you want to flip two edges (Up Front and Up Left) pieces you have to perform the following algorithm: **R U R U R U2 R U**.
+If you want to flip two edges (Up Front and Up Left) pieces you have to perform the following algorithm: **R U R' U R U2 R' U**.
 The 2 after the third U in this algorithm means that you have to flip the Up layer twice instead of once.

 ### 6. Yellow corners on place